Memorial to Democratic Follies |

 The Southbank was mobbed with thousands of other families during the school half-term, a ritual that favours the businesses more than the customers.
 The crowds included phalanxes of French schoolchildren taking advantage of the devalued £ and feeding the revitalisation of London's tourist businesses.
 The former Greater London Council County Hall has become a vessel for several dodgy-looking tourist attractions alongside the London Eye.
 Even the cultural activities we witnessed in the Southbank Centre seemed stale but then beatboxing was never my thing.
 We returned home and I went cycling with Simon and Kit hurtling over speed bumps and checking out the new play equipment at the Brixton Windmill.

 The only thing missing from the refurbished Power Station was a pig flying above the chimneys.
 The Pink Floyd album, Animals, used the pig as a symbol of people with wealth and power who manipulate the rest of society and encourage them to be viciously competitive and cutthroat, so the pigs can remain powerful.
-It would seem that the developers who repurposed Battersea Power Station have taken this Orwellian fantasy literally with pricing policies that are set at a level to keep the proletariat at bay.
+The developers who repurposed Battersea Power Station have taken this Orwellian fantasy literally with pricing policies that are set at a level to keep the proletariat at bay.

-On the last day with children back at school and adults working, I headed for the Olympic village in Stratford.
+On the last day with children back at school and adults working, I headed for the Olympic Village in Stratford.
 It had been on my list of visits for years but involved three tube changes and Aileeen was not really interested.
 The great plans for after use of the site had become a bit of an albatross for the government and consequently, things had been allowed to drift.
-Boris Johnson promises rarely come to fruition.
+Boris Johnson's promises rarely come to fruition.
 And so it proved, the Westfield shopping Centre has none of the razzamatazz of the original Westfield or Battersea.
 The much-vaunted Zaha Hadid-designed Aquatic Centre is not weathering well with the timber slats looking as if they have a limited life and the landscaping is in terminal decline.
-The Olympic stadium has been repurposed as West Ham's home ground and is surrounded by fast food outlets and shipping containers.
-The stadium itself has been graffitied with claret and blue signage that demeans the original stadium.
-A tour would cost £20 or £45 with a West Ham legend.
-I forego those options but was offered the chance to sneak in with a group from Murphy Scaffolding who were having a training day in the facilities.
+The Olympic stadium has been repurposed as West Ham's home ground at a cost to the tax payer of £323m, with West Ham contributing a mere £15m.
+The stadium has been sadly downgraded and is surrounded by fast food outlets and shipping containers.
+It has been graffitied with claret and blue signage that demeans the original stadium.
+A tour costs £20 or £45 with a West Ham legend, unfortunately Julian Dicks was not on duty.
+Instead I got talking to a group from Murphy Scaffolding who were having a training day in the facilities, they offered me the chance to sneak in with them.
 Unfortunately, I would not have convinced the doorman as I was too slim, too old and lacked an Essex accent to pass as a scaffolder.

 On the way back to Stratford station I was pleased to see that there was a significant development taking place with new buildings under construction for a cultural quarter including the University of the Arts London College of Fashion, the BBC Symphony Orchestra, Sadler's Wells, and the V&A. Quite a lineup and, hopefully, it will help ensure that the landscaping around the Olympic village is brought back to a reasonable standard.
 I looked for a place to eat but nothing appealed so I returned to Bond Street on the new Elizabeth line.
 The over-engineering of the platforms and stations explained why Crossrail had greatly exceeded its budget, £20bn compared to the original estimate of £14.6bn.
 Bond Street Station alone cost £570m, five times its estimated cost.
 No wonder there is no cash left for upgrading the rail lines and rolling stock between the northern cities.